How a Concussion Affects the Brain

 • Sluggishness

 A concussion may or may not cause loss of consciousness.
-In fact, most people experience this traumatic brain injury without ever losing consciousness.
+In fact, most people don’t pass out when they experience a traumatic brain injury.

 The most common long-term effects of a concussion include: